adoptium/infrastructure/CONTRIBUTING.md

 The infrastructure project contains:

-1. The [Ansible](ansible) scripts for bootstrapping the build and test hosts (including a way to test Ansible)
+1. The [Ansible Playbooks](ansible/playbooks) for bootstrapping the build and test hosts (including a way to test Ansible)
 1. The overriding [Documentation](docs) for the build farm

 To make a change please: